SecZetta/integrations/iam/README.md

 * There are 1027 `People` profiles in SecZetta.
 * The `query[limit]` used is `100`
+* The `query[offset]` will start at 0

 In this example there will be 11 calls.
 The calls themselves are broken down below.
+What this means is the `query[offset]` will go from 0 to 10 for the 11 calls that are required.
+The last call (when offset = 10) will contain only 27 profiles while all other calls will contain the full limit of 100.
+See below for the breakdown:

 | Call # | Profiles Returned | Indexes Returned |
 |--------|-------------------|------------------|